Changissnz/nu_merchant_principal/README.md

-wants to get somewhere, with rejection thrown in their face as well as insults and knives in their back, their so-called "defensive posturing" against exploitation is most definitely born from a source, or at least an effect, of malice.
+wants to get somewhere, with rejection thrown in their face as well as insults and knives in their back, their so-called "defensive posturing" against exploitation is most definitely borne from a source, or at least an effect, of malice.

 Do you really think that fat cow that is your neighbor really gives a care for your interests and well-being?
 Laissez-faire